black-RAM/Landing-Page_Odin-Project/README.md

 # Landing-Page_Odin-Project
-ALl photos are from unsplash.
+All photos are from unsplash.